Chapter 2:

 His golden eyes flicker…

-And shift to green.
+And turn green.
 Intense.

 Alive.